furufors/propa_matlab_wrapper/README.md

 propa_matlab_wrapper
 ====================
+**Propagation models from ITU-R**
+The propagation dynamic linked library, by Frédéric Lacoste, provides functionality to predict some propagation parameters based on the ITU-R recommendations.

 Since some matlab versions won't accept the propa.dll file found at: http://logiciels.cnes.fr/PROPA/en/logiciel.htm To quickly solve this I wrote minimalistic wrappers to provide system calls for the functions provided by the library.
 This workaround is possible if your system can link against the library but Matlab can't.